andrefidalgosilva/SixtySixSolver/README.md

 	9 + 13 * 8 / 6 + 2 + 12 * 4 - 1 - 11 + 7 * 5 / 3 - 10 = 66

+## Whole perfect solutions

+A subset of perfect solutions are whole perfect solutions -- perfect solutions where divisions with a remainder are excluded.
+This means that answers that require adding or subtracting fractions are not considered solutions (which would make sense to your average third grader!).
+To only get whole perfect solutions, run the program with the "-perfectwhole" argument.

+Results when running on my machine:

+	\*list of whole perfect solutions\*

+	Number of whole perfect solutions found: 20

+	Time taken: 12 seconds.

+If you're just looking for a single whole perfect solution, here's one from the 128 possible:

+	9 + 13 * 4 / 1 + 5 + 12 * 2 - 7 - 11 + 8 * 3 / 6 - 10 = 66

 ## Program arguments

 | Argument      | Effect                                                                                      |